 Associate of Applied Science, Radiologic Technology

+The UAA Radiologic Technology Program is a 62-credit Associate of Applied Science degree program.
+The program takes approximately three years of full-time enrollment to complete-- one year of prerequisite courses and two years of radiologic technology courses.
 The admittance process is competitive due to a limited number of positions available for each class.
 Completion of the admission requirements does not guarantee selection into the Radiologic Technology full-major program.
 Some fully qualified applicants may not be accepted.
-For full application instructions please review the information on the Application Procedure webpage.
+For full application instructions please review the information on the How and When to Apply webpage.

 Distance Delivered Site Information